blue-build/modules/README.md

 **Post-install module config** is used to allow local-users to see & change the behavior of the module on booted system, in order to improve local-user experience.

+Example of the module which satisfies the requirements & implements this functionality: `default-flatpaks`

 #### Config Requirements
 **Requirements** for post-install module configs exist, as not all modules need this functionality.
-Following conditions for approved post-install module config implementation is:
+Following conditions for approved post-install module config implementation are:

 - **module performs it's functions on booted system**
  Modules which are fully utilized in build-time don't need configuration options, as those are already located in `recipe.yml`.